-Trails & Biking in Miller Beach
+Trails for Hiking & Biking in Miller Beach

 Take the Chanute trail and experience a paved path linking Lake Street Beach to the Historic Gary Aquatorium in Marquette Park, where the beaches, playgrounds, and dunes overlooking the Chicago skyline create the perfect family picnic spot.
+Hike and bike a wide variety of gorgeous scenery!

 Bike east on the Marquette Greenway trail to connect to other places within Indiana Dunes National Park, Indiana Dunes State Park, and other towns in Northwest Indiana.
+Get on a trail in 10 minutes from anywhere here!

 Refer to the map for locations (scroll down)